Welcome to today's edition of the Rush 24-7 podcast.

 The news media is constantly searching for ways to prove they still have the ability to move public opinion, for example.

-Back when I started this program in 1988, you would not believe the pressures that were on me to get involved in causes.
+Folks, I have to tell you, just to illustrate this point, back when I started this program in 1988, you would not believe the pressures that were on me to get involved in causes.

-and the causes were always in protest of something And the purpose was to show the power of talk radio.
+And the purpose was to show the power of talk radio.

-And so you might remember there were all these c where people were supposed to cut up their mobile gasoline credit cards or Exxon cards and send them back because they're mad at Exxon.
+And so you might remember there were all these calls where people were supposed to cut up their mobile gasoline credit cards or Exxon cards and send them back because they're mad at Exxon.

 And local hosts were doing that kind of thing.